 Reading them made getting lunch at Franklin BBQ seem like a big ordeal.
 Yes, it takes time to eat at one of the best barbecue joints in Texas.

-No, it doesn't require bringing anything more than your wallet and patience (and in the case of cold weather, warm clothes).
+No, it doesn't require bringing anything more than your wallet and patience (and warm clothes in the case of cold weather).

 The Line is Part of the Experience